Learn more about how our addiction group therapy program will help you meet your recovery goals.

 The ability to relate to others fosters connection, a key element of recovery from drug and alcohol dependence.
 Group members can receive support from their peers as they navigate issues like relationships, seeking employment, participating in a twelve-step group, and developing relapse prevention skills.

 Identifying and processing emotions is a skill that serves individuals in lifetime recovery from substance use disorder.
 The group dynamic offers a unique platform for developing the communication skills necessary to develop healthy emotional regulation and positive relationships.
 Assertive communication is both modeled and practiced in the group process.

 5 Tips To Get The Most Out Of Group Therapy

 One of the hallmarks of active addiction is isolation and loneliness.
 Addiction thrives without a positive support network that can offer accountability, feedback, and healthy affirmation.
 For this reason, among others, group therapy is an essential component of effective addiction treatment in drug rehab.
-Generally, group therapy sessions consist of as little as 3 members and up to as many as 12 members.
-Group therapy in our accredited Florida Drug Rehab has proven to be a significant and effective tool in treating substance abuse and mental health issues.
+Generally, group therapy sessions consist of as little as three members and up to as many as 12 members.
+Group therapy in our accredited Florida drug rehab has proven to be an essential and useful tool in treating substance abuse and mental health issues.